Last updated 12 September 2022

-The 76-year-old William D Tate has served as Mayor of Grapevine for 42 years and is a much-loved icon around town.
+The Mayor of Grapevine, 76-year-old William D Tate has served in the role for 42 years and is a much-loved icon around town.
 He’s passionate about helping to preserve the town’s history.
 Thanks to a special ordinance created in 1991 to protect Grapevine’s unique heritage and architecture, historical landmarks are easy to find.

 The log cabin was where Reverend David Myers met in 1846 to establish the Lonesome Dove Baptist Church (not to be confused with the TV series adapted by screenwriter Larry Mc Murtry from the novel of the same name.)

 “Because of my family ties, I’m the keeper of the cabin,” says Debi proudly.

 Calaboose is a word I’ve not heard before, so I ask Debi about the building.
 Constructed in 1909, the Calaboose served as a one-room jail for the sheriff to hold any ‘petty’ criminals.
 Historically, Grapevine was a town Cowboys regularly passed through Grapevine on their way to Forth Worth or other towns to trade goods.
 I wonder how many unsavory characters had spent a night locked away in the concrete confines of the Calaboose.

 Step back in time at the Nash Farm